MiguelSombrero/fifteen-puzzle-solver/documentation/weekly2.md

 ## Questions

-Need to invertigate if there is way to increase performance of A* -algorithm.
+Need to investigate if there is way to increase performance of A* -algorithm.
 "Linear collision" heuristic looks promising.

 I have found articles and texts about IDA* (iterative deepening A*) -algorithm, which supposed to be efficient enough for solving 15-puzzles.
 If I have time, I could try to implement that algorithm as well.